 M = kn +1 = 2*12 + 1 = 25.

 Show that from any three integers, one can always choose two so that $a^3$b – a$b^3$ is divisible by 10.

 Solution: We can factories the term $a^3$b – a$b^3$ = ab(a + b)(a - b), which is always even, irrespective of the pair of integers we choose.

 If one of three integers from the above factors is in the form of 5k, which is a multiple of 5, then our result is proved.

-If none of the integers are a multiple of 5 then the chosen integers should be in the form of (5k)+-(1) and (5k)+-(2) respectively.
+If none of the integers is a multiple of 5 then the chosen integers should be in the form of (5k)+-(1) and (5k)+-(2) respectively.

-Clearly, two of these three numbers in the above factors from the given expression should lie in one of the above two from, which follows by the virtue of this principle.
+Clearly, two of these three numbers in the above factors from the given expression should lie in one of the above two, which follows by the virtue of this principle.

 These two integers are the ones such that their sum and difference is always divisible by 5.
 Hence, our result is proved.

 If n is a positive integer not divisible by 2 or 5 then n has a multiple made up of 1's.

 Watch the solution: